REGISTER, SUBMIT YOUR IDEA, AND TEAM

 SUBMIT YOUR IDEA HERE

-Team formation around ideas is happening on November 13-27, you will get an invitation to the matchmaking event after registering to the event.
-Invitations will be sent out at the latest on November 12th.
+Team formation around ideas is happening in the end of November, you will get an invitation to the matchmaking event after registering to the event.
+Invitations will be sent out at the latest one week before the matchmaking event.

 In the matchmaking event individuals with an idea can find team members and teams can find additional team members.